-- provide practical knowledge that will be of immediate use in the profession, and
+- provide practical knowledge that will be of immediate use in the profession; and

-- provide a solid foundation in theoretical computer science so that graduates will have the fundamentals necessary to acquire knowledge in a rapidly evolving discipline.
+- provide a solid foundation in theoretical computer science, so that graduates will have the fundamentals necessary to acquire knowledge in a rapidly evolving discipline.

-We are dedicated to preparing students to be the next generation of scientists and professionals who will be able to effectively compete in the changing global society.
+We are dedicated to preparing students to be the next generation of scientists and professionals who will be able to compete effectively in the changing global society.

-The department offers following degree programs:
+The Department offers following the degree programs:

-- Bachelor of Science (BS) in Computer Science, and
+- Bachelor of Science (BS) in Computer Science; and

-- Master of Science (MS) in Bioinformatics
+- Master of Science (MS) in Bioinformatics.

 These programs provide our students with a comprehensive education in the theoretical and practical aspects of Computer Science as well as Bioinformatics.

 Chairperson: Dr. Shuangbao (Paul) Wang